ZPTXDev/Quaver/CONFIGURATION.md

 `features.stay.enabled` - Whether or not the feature is enabled.

 `features.stay.whitelist` - Whether or not the feature requires guilds to be whitelisted.
 You will be able to whitelist guilds through the terminal.

+`features.stay.premium` - Whether or not to display the "requires premium" message when a guild is not whitelisted.
+Has no effect if `features.stay.whitelist` is `false` or `premiumURL` is unset.

 `features.spotify` - Spotify feature: Allows users to play songs from Spotify.